ibm-cloud-docs/codeengine/deploy.md

    ```
    {: screen}

-* To view app logs for a specific instance of the app, use the `app get` command to find the instance name and then run the `app logs` command; for example,
+* To view the logs for a specific instance of the app, specify the name of the specific instance of the app with the `--instance` option; for example,

    ```
    ibmcloud ce app logs --instance myapp-ii18y-2-deployment-7657c5f4f9-dgk5f